labibs30/wa-blast/README.md

 This repository is used as a simple way to whatsapp blast bot.

-You can use this desktop by downloading the zip repository, then following this step :
+You can use this desktop app by downloading the zip repository, then following this step :

 1. Extract zip repo,
 2. Open dist folder,